With so many things you want to stock up on, which bug out bag essentials do you really need? Find out which item you missed as you continue reading.

 - Simple repair and construction materials (screws, nails)

-- Car maintenance kit (an extra oil filter, set of spark plugs, bottle of oil, bottle of coolant, headlight bulb).
+- Car maintenance kit (an extra oil filter, a set of spark plugs, a bottle of oil, a bottle of coolant, a headlight bulb)

 - Spare glasses/contacts.